Carpathian Forest is an odd band. Their first three releases are their

 (8 Feb.
 2009)

-Three years after Through Chasm, Caves
+Three years after Through Chasm,

-Black Shining Leather features a great variety in tempos and styles.
+Black Shining Leather features a great variety in tempos

-nonetheless.
+present, nonetheless.
 The atmosphere shifts from attempts at dark and serious to more of a laid-back rock feeling, quite randomly.

 Pay attention to the transition from the opening title track, which is kind of dark, to the Celtic Frost-inspired "The Swordsman"